Aayushtirmalle/Image_Processing_of_Multiple_datasets_for_3D_Medical_Image_Analysis/README.md

 - **labelsTr** contains the images with the ground truth segmentation maps for the training cases.
 - **dataset.json** contains metadata of the dataset.

 For example for the first Dataset of the MSD: BraTs2021.
-This dataset hat four input channels: FLAIR (0000), T1w (0001), T1gd (0002) and T2w (0003).
+This dataset has four input channels: FLAIR (0000), T1w (0001), T1gd (0002) and T2w (0003).
 Note that the imagesTs folder is optional and does not have to be present.
 ```bash
 nnUNet_raw/Dataset001_BraTs2021/
 ├── dataset.json